 Community-based tools, policy tools and risk management tools are all needed for more resilient food systems

 At a very basic level disaster brings people together.
 People team up to respond to basic needs such as food, clothing and shelter.
-In the case of food both storms saw neighbors helping neighbors, farmers helping farmers and communities helping farmers.
-According to Greenmarket and CSA farmer Cheryl Rogowski whose 150 acre farm was completely flooded by Irene last year, urban support for her and other farmers had enormous psychological effect and a ripple economic effect.
+In the case of food, both storms saw neighbours helping neighbours, farmers helping farmers and communities helping farmers.
+According to Greenmarket and CSA farmer Cheryl Rogowski whose 150-acre farm was completely flooded by Irene last year, urban support for her and other farmers had an enormous psychological effect and a ripple economic effect.
 Farmers like Cheryl in the Orange County black dirt area all received support that is being returned now.
 Her CSA and market customers became her and other farmers’ support network in their time of need.
 Sandy is giving farmers an opportunity to return the gift to their customers in urban communities.

-Amidst the community response there are “pop-up partnerships” between non-profits, food businesses, farmers and market managers.
+Amidst the community response, there are “pop-up partnerships” between non-profits, food businesses, farmers and market managers.
 As just one example, on the first weekend after Sandy, Cheryl Rogowski brought additional food to Bronx, Queens and Brooklyn sites beyond what she provides her usual farmers market stands.
 Market managers have worked with restaurants to cook meals for community access points.
-Larger food distributors have worked with City Harvest to repack pallets of product for family use and make deliveries in neighborhoods where food and water are most needed.
-Ad-hoc or “pop-up” response to storm related needs presents opportunities for future resilience, and in the future deserve more discussion, analysis and action.
+Larger food distributors have worked with City Harvest to repack pallets of product for family use and make deliveries in neighbourhoods where food and water are most needed.
+Ad-hoc or “pop-up” response to storm-related needs presents opportunities for future resilience, and in the future deserve more discussion, analysis and action.

-If the underserved of Irene included small and diverse farmers of our region, the underserved of Sandy have been and continue to be low income families in neighborhoods including many highrise housing apartments controlled by the New York City Housing Authority (NYCHA).
-These very densely populated apartment complexes were without power, water and food longer than most other areas longer than most other neighborhoods.
+If the underserved of Irene included small and diverse farmers of our region, the underserved of Sandy have been and continue to be low-income families in neighbourhoods including many highrise housing apartments controlled by the New York City Housing Authority (NYCHA).
+These very densely populated apartment complexes were without power, water and food longer than most other areas longer than most other neighbourhoods.

 When it comes to food access during non-crisis times, decisions are normally made outside the community by agencies, companies and non-profits removed from the local community.
-After Irene an exception to this was that GrowNYC, the local agency overseeing the largest farmers market system in the US, ,allowed Greenmarket farmers to buy food from other regional farmers to keep their markets until the next season.
+After Irene, an exception to this was that GrowNYC, the local agency overseeing the largest farmers market system in the US, allowed Greenmarket farmers to buy food from other regional farmers to keep their markets until the next season.
 This is one of many examples of local decision making in our food system that could be institutionalized to allow for nimble response to changing conditions in the future.
-Such changes in food system governance should be a part of a New York “climate smart” food and nutirtion security plan.
+Such changes in food system governance should be a part of a New York “climate-smart” food and nutrition security plan.